-Fathers caring for a child can get 2 weeks’ of paternity leave until the child reaches an age of 2.
-Paternity leave can be taken during the same time when maternity leave is taken, and it is allowed to be taken in 2 installments.
+Fathers caring for a child can get 2 weeks of paternity leave until the child reaches the age of 2.
+Paternity leave can be taken at the same time that maternity leave is taken, and it is allowed to be taken in 2 installments.
 Each leave period can’t be less than 1 week.
 The father is required to furnish request at least a week before the commencement of his leave.

 After using maternity leave, both parents can also take parental leave for a maximum of 32 weeks in case of single birth or 34 weeks in other cases, until the child attains the age of 6.
 Parental leave can be divided into a maximum of 4 parts and can’t be less than 8 weeks.

 Employees need to request this leave at least 21 days before its commencement.
 They are also entitled to statutory maternity pay for any kind of leave taken.
 Usually, maternity pay reduces to 60% during parental leave but can be 80% if the employee requests for 52/65/67/69/71 weeks of leave within 14 days of delivery.